If you or someone close to you is in immediate danger, call 911.

 - Isolate themselves and prefer to be alone

-- Put their affairs in order (such as making sure their life insurance papers are up to date, making sure they will not leave anything that might harm the people around them)
+- Get their personal affairs in order (for example, check that life insurance papers are up to date, make sure they leave nothing behind that could harm friends and family)

-- Consume alcohol, drugs or medication in an unusual way
+- Use alcohol, drugs or medication in an unusual manner

 - Neglect their appearance and hygiene